Cut Paperwork, Not Care.

 Healthcare’s data systems were built to talk to themselves, not to each other.

-There is no shared hub in American healthcare — no single connection every payer and provider can join once to reach all the others.
-Every payer connects separately to every provider.
-Every provider connects separately to every payer.
-The mathematical shape is N-by-N — thousands of point-to-point integrations, each repeated for every operation.
+There’s no shared hub — no single connection a payer or provider can join once to reach everyone else.
+So every payer builds a separate connection to every provider, and every provider to every payer: thousands of point-to-point integrations, rebuilt again and again for every transaction.

 One of the most familiar sentences in American medicine remains: “We’d love to approve this — can you fax us the clinical notes?”